-Green Americans are interested in sustainable living.
-Many of you want to help others learn how to create a greener, fairer world too.
+Green Americans are interested in green living.
+Many of you want to help others learn how to create a sustainable, fairer world too.
 To help you do that, we've put together this list of ten high-impact actions for social justice and environmental sustainability.

 While these categories don’t encompass all the things you can do to help create a better future, our Green Living blog is full of more ideas and resources.